Europe sets out plans to stop benchmark rigging

 The Commission's antitrust chief continues to investigate benchmarks including Libor and has also raided offices of oil majors Shell (RDSa.L), BP (BP.L) and Statoil (STL.OL) in an investigation of suspected manipulation of oil prices.

-(Additional reporting by Peg Mackey and Huw Jones in London and Jonathan Gould in Frankfurt; editing by David Stamp and Anna Willard)
+(Additional reporting by Peg Mackey and Huw Jones in London; editing by David Stamp and Anna Willard)